CodeLizards/Find-Your-Place/README.md

 ### Bootstrap
 I chose to delve more into javascript for this application so I wanted to have a quick and easy grid layout and automatic media queries with resizing.

+## Deployment
+Deployed on github for quick setup

 ## Views Architecture
 ![Sorry, the schema image cannot be displayed.
 View it at http://i.imgur.com/aSb0AEa.png](http://i.imgur.com/aSb0AEa.png)